pipelinelabo/datalaiq-wiki/api/kits.md

 # Kits Web API

-This API implements the creation, installation, and deletion of Gravwell kits.
+This API implements the creation, installation, and deletion of DatalaiQ kits.
 Kits contain other components which are installed on the local system to provide a ready-to-go solution to a particular problem.
 Kits can contain:

 * Resources
 * Scheduled searches